duckdb/duckdb-web/docs/sql/window_functions.md

 ## Aggregate Window Functions

 All [aggregate functions](aggregates) can be used in a windowing context.
 Unlike the general-purpose window functions aboce, they always ignore nulls.
-For example, `sum(column) OVER (ORDER BY time) AS cumulativeColumn` computes a cumulative sum where rows with a NULL value of `column` will have the same value of `cumulativeColumn` as the row that preceeds them (or the last row where that value was not `NULL`).
+For example, `sum(column) OVER (ORDER BY time) AS cumulativeColumn` computes a cumulative sum where rows with a NULL value of `column` will have the same value of `cumulativeColumn` as the row that preceeds them.

 ## Evaluation